Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Field-induced superconducting orders and pair breaking

-\section{Field-induced Superconducting orders and pair breaking}
+\section{Field-induced superconducting orders and pair breaking}

 In this section, we investigate the effects of applying a magnetic field in the presence of superconducting order, where the field generically induces further superconducting OPs.
 In the bulk, this only happens if the field actually penetrates the sample, i.e., in the vortex phase.
 The symmetry of the induced OP can be determined in the standard way using product representations.
-We elaborate on this below.
-Moreover, the magnetic field can suppress and eventually destroy superconducting condensates, which can happen due to orbital and Pauli limiting.
-Pauli (paramagnetic) limiting is central for the understanding of the superconductor-to-superconductor transition and is discussed in Sec.~\ref{subsec:Pauli_limiting}.
+This mechanism can stabilize superconducting states, as discussed below.
+Moreover, the magnetic field can suppress and eventually destroy superconducting condensates, in particular, due to Pauli limiting, which is discussed in Sec.~\ref{subsec:Pauli_limiting}.